near/sdk-docs/docs/testing/unit-tests.md

 > Note: This `testing_env!` and `VMContext` is only used for testing outside of `wasm` environments.
 When running the built contract on a network in a `wasm` environment, the context from the blockchain will be used through host functions on the runtime.

 To test read-only function calls, set `is_view` to `true` on the `VMContext`.
 This will test to verify that function calls which just read state do not try to modify state through unit tests.
 In the above example, `true` should be passed into the `get_context` call, which initializes the context as read-only.

+You will want to use `testing_env!` each time you need to update this context such as mocking the `predecessor_accound_id` to simulate the functions being called by or only allowing view operations as mentioned above.
+Each time this is done, a new mocked blockchain will be initialized, while keeping the existing state.